 What are the rumoured features and specifications?

 It seems the phase of modular phones is pretty much over and even if it's not, we don't expect LG to go back to it for the G7.
-We're expecting another combination of metal and glass.
+We're expecting another combination of metal and glass, but with a larger 6.1in MLCD+ display.

 As well as the fingerprint scanner there is expected to be an iris scanner, and a patent has been unearthed for just such a feature that will allow you to lock the phone and protect sensitive data.
 Although iris scanners usually work with infra-red, LG has developed a camera that can switch from IR to a regular one.